qaserge/JACLIBDB/README.md

 < current date).

 ## Task 4
-Create Stored Procedures and Triggers

-11. Generating Usage Reports – seven questions are listed at the end of this document to generate summary information for librarians.
+Create Stored Procedures and Triggers: Generating Usage Reports – seven questions are listed at the end of this document to generate summary information for librarians.

 1. How many loans did the library do last year?